hiimzackjones/hiimzackjones.github.io/_posts/2017-09-20-IPAddresses-Subnets-And-Binary-Part-1.md

 ```

 Let's look at this binary number we saw earlier.
+(This graph may not work)

 |128|64 |32 |16 |8  |4  |2  |1  |
 |---|---|---|---|---|---|---|---|